mittnamnkenny/bonsai-page/README.md

 ## Design

-- I have used blue as main color theme for this website.
+- I have used blue as main colour theme for this website.
 Indigo blue is often used when displaying bonsai and on bonsai excebitions.
 - For text color aliceblue were chosen as this goes with the theme of the website and is easy to read.
 - Scalable Vector Graphic were used for background images with a fallback background colour if image should fail to load.
 - Three svg-waves were used to improve the overall design.